 Ms. Johnson has two additional pieces of advice for students who are interested in working as district attorneys.
 First, she suggests that they complete a clerkship during law school with a District Attorney, Attorney General, or U.S. Attorney's Office to prepare for a prosecutorial practice and demonstrate an interest in that field.
 Second, "Get a mentor.
 Get someone who you can speak to and who can direct you and guide you — someone who practices in the [geographic] area where you'd be interested in practicing."
 In addition to McGeorge CDO's Informal Alumni Mentor Network, she points out that some local bar associations have mentorship programs that help pair law students with attorneys who practice in the students' areas of interest.

-Outside of the District Attorney's Office, Ms. Johnson remains active in her community.
+Ms. Johnson remains active in her community.
 She is the President of the Charles Houston Bar Association and the Northern Regional Representative for the California Association of Black Lawyers.
 Ms. Johnson is also a member of Black Women Lawyers of Northern California, and she volunteers for Cinnamongirl, Inc., a mentoring program for girls of color in the Bay Area.